Math Circle Sample Question

 I want you to create a new money system for our country.
 I want to have four different coin values.
 Carrying only coins of those four denominations, I want to pay for anything that costs between 1 and 10.
-This means I can use each coin at most once.
 Also, I want to pay quickly, so I never want to have to add more than two numbers to pay for something.

 What four coin denominations would work?

 The king tried 1, 2, 3 and 4.
 Can we make all numbers between 1 and 10 by adding at most two coins?
 Let’s try:

 3 = 3

 6 = 2+4

 7 = 3+4

 8 = 4+4

 9 = Looks like there’s no way to make 9 because the largest coin we have is 4

 10 = Again, we cannot make a 10 because our largest denomination is 4.